fooplugins/foodocs/readme.txt

 == Frequently Asked Questions ==

-There are no FAQ just yet.
+There are no FAQs just yet.

 == Changelog ==